Random line graphs and edge-attributed network inference: Introduction

-As we will soon show, not all of the singular subspaces of the adjacency matrix for a random line graph preserve the signal necessary for identification of the clusters for the edges.
-To distinguish between these, we use the following definition:
+This definition of clustering concerns the vertices of $G$, but we might instead consider a clustering of the edges.
+As we will soon show, not all of the singular subspaces of the adjacency matrix for a random line graph preserve the signal necessary for identification of these edge clusters.
+To distinguish the subspaces which do preserve this signal, we use the following definition:

-\begin{defn} Let $U$ be a matrix whose rows are constant for edges belonging to the same cluster, and distinct for any two edges which belong to different clusters.
+\begin{definition} Let $U$ be a matrix whose rows are constant for edges belonging to the same cluster, and distinct for any two edges which belong to different clusters.
 In other words, clustering the rows of $U$ leads to a perfect identification of the edge cluster memberships.
-We say that $\hat{U}$ is \emph{signal-preserving (for edge clustering)} when there exist $c_1,c_2,\alpha,\beta>0$ such that with probability at least $1-\alpha n^{-c_1}$, there exists an orthogonal matrix $\mathcal{O}$ such that \end{defn}
+We say that $\hat{U}$ is \emph{signal-preserving (for edge clustering)} when there exist $c_1,c_2,\alpha,\beta>0$ such that with probability at least $1-\alpha n^{-c_1}$, there exists an orthogonal matrix $\mathcal{O}$ such that \end{definition}

 When $\hat{U}$ is signal-preserving and $n$ is large enough, we see that clustering based on the rows of $\hat{U}$ will (with high probability) give a perfect assignment of the edge cluster memberships.